Any manufacturing process has to aim at generating less waste and lowering its environmental impact.

 - Implementing (chemical) recycling in the AM value chain

 This conference covers the above mentioned topics and will show some relevant use cases.
+The conference consists of two parts:

 Who should attend: